Identify Your Breyer

 • FAS - Family Arabian Stallion

 • Florentine - Dappled gold.
 Glossy with white manes and tails, along with white leg and facial markings.
+See the Decorators page for examples.

 G1 - The first generation (set of molds) in the Stablemates scale.
 They first appeared in the 1970s and were based on models from Hagen-Renaker.
 The molds are: Arabian Mare, Arabian Stallion, Citation, Draft Horse, Morgan Mare, Morgan Stallion, Native Dancer, Quarter Horse Mare, Quarter Horse Stallion, Saddlebred, Seabiscuit, Silky Sullivan, Swaps, Thoroughbred Lying Foal, Thoroughbred Mare, Thoroughbred Standing Foal.